 When in doubt about whether an item can be purchased with student loan funding or not, it’s best to speak directly to the loan provider or college financial aid department.

 Got leftover money?
 Before going on a shopping spree, remember that that’s borrowed money and will have to be repaid, with interest.

-There are two main types of student loans: federal loans and private loans.
-Federal loans are provided by, you guessed it, the U.S. government, while private loans are issued by financial institutions.
+There are two main types of student loans: federal loans vs. private loans.
+Federal loans are provided by the U.S. government, while private loans are issued by financial institutions.
 Each type of loan has advantages and potential caveats students should be aware of.